Wind and Fire Event Update

 - Warn others to keep away

-Propane gas is supplied to our customers via a pipeline system, the safest, most reliable, and most efficient way of distributing propane gas.
-Pipeline failures on Catalina Island are rare because our pipeline system is designed, installed, tested, operated and maintained according to strict standards used by SCE, the pipeline industry and those required by local, state, and federal government agencies.
+Propane gas is supplied to our customers via a pipeline system- the safest, most reliable and most efficient way of distributing propane gas.
+Pipeline failures on Catalina Island are rare because our pipeline system is designed, installed, tested, operated, and maintained according to strict standards used by us, the pipeline industry and those required by local, state, and federal government agencies.

-SCE continuously monitors the pipeline system through a combination of safety programs:
+We continuously monitor the pipeline system through a combination of safety programs:

 Everyone can contribute to the safety and security of the pipeline system on Catalina Island.
 Any activity near or on a pipeline route—even something as simple as planting a tree or building a fence—can potentially damage a pipeline.